Basic Search

 Pro Search Technique

-to return to results and continue.
-This creates an efficient find-operate-repeat cycle!
+) to go back to your sorted results and continue.
+This creates an efficient find-organize-operate-repeat cycle!